kurly09/github/README.md

 It is forked version of https://github.com/github-tools/github project.
 So if you need more details, go to and read original project.

-This project added just single fearue.
+This project added just single feature.
 You can create or update pull requests's reviewers.

 ```javascript